Law A Level

 Why take this subject?

 A-Level Law is not just for students who want to become lawyers.
-Law is an excellent subject for career progression and for anyone wishing to go to University to read any discipline.
+Law is an excellent A Level for career progression and for anyone wishing to go to University to study any subject.
 No previous knowledge of Law is required.
 At A Level, Law links well with English and Modern Foreign Languages as well as Business Studies, Economics, Psychology and other humanities subjects such as History and Sociology.
 Law is a great A Level choice if you are interested in:

 - Why we need law and how it is made